Residency Interview Tips & Tricks: The Ultimate Guide

 Q: Tell me about your weaknesses.

 Be prepared to discuss any weaknesses appropriately.
 You don’t want to be too self-deprecating during these interviews, since this is an opportunity for you to showcase your strengths.
 If you are able to turn a weakness into a learning opportunity, it is important to discuss this.
 If you have a blemish on your application, maybe failed a Step exam, or performed poorly in a medical school course, own it.
 It is expected that you will address the issue during the interview honestly, with integrity, and knowing that you are capable of rising above whatever weakness there was.
 If you don’t mention it at all, this may appear as though you are hiding something about yourself.
 Explain what the situation was, how you rectified it, were a better person because of it, and how you will be set to be an excellent resident in a given program.
 Don’t dwell on the negative.
-Bring it up, address it well.
+Bring it up, and address it well.

 Every once in a while, you may get thrown a curveball.
 Somebody might ask you a clinical question like, “How would you manage a patient?”
 These are also fair game and are more common in some specialties than others.